 MAY 2021 - In May, The Time Traveler’s Lens again went international when one of its five 360-degree films, Passage, was selected for screening at Crown Wood International Film Festival in Kolkata, India.

 MAY 30, 2021 - Led by Director Kim Holman, C+CSL Book Club participants engaged in their third online meeting, discussing Samantha Irby's We are never meeting in real life.

 MAY 22, 2021 - To culminate the spring activities for Oceans of Rivers, viewers joined Kim Holman, Katie McGrail and Audrey MacLean at the final performance of their score accompanied by Fort Point Theatre Channel collaborators' live original music, larger than life puppets, and vivid interactive projections.

 THE TIME TRAVELER'S LENS HARVARD UNIVERSITY V/A REALITY

-MAY 18, 2021 - Guerra is invited by Harvard University to present on her MFA in Dance research in relation to Luminarium's extended reality production The Time Traveler's Lens.
-Guerra presents “The Time Traveler's Lens: Using AR/VR and Choreographic Tools to Enliven Historic Ruins” for Harvard University Virtual/Augmented Reality (HUV/AR), a group of staff and faculty who are all exploring 360-degree, 3D, and immersive spaces, on May 18, 2021.
+MAY 18, 2021 - Merli V. Guerra was invited by Harvard University to present on her MFA in Dance research in relation to Luminarium's extended reality production The Time Traveler's Lens.
+Guerra presented “The Time Traveler's Lens: Using AR/VR and Choreographic Tools to Enliven Historic Ruins” for Harvard University Virtual/Augmented Reality (HUV/AR), a group of staff and faculty who are all exploring 360-degree, 3D, and immersive spaces.

 CIRCE DANCE FILM EXHIBITION TBILISI, GEORGIA